21157076mile/nuts-and-seeds/docs/eslint.md

 # Prettier

-- prettier-plugin-tailwindcss,
 - sort order: base layer - components layer - utilities layer
+- prettier-plugin-tailwindcss, → no need, auto with prettier 3.

 # Q&A

-I don't see `.prettierrc.json`
+Sometimes, we don't add `.prettierrc.json`
 → because we use all default of Prettier, no modification.